TheEightBot/enterprise-application-patterns-using-maui/mvvm.md

 }
 ```

-Xamarin.Form's BindableObject class implements the INotifyPropertyChanged interface, and provides an OnPropertyChanged method.
+Microsoft MAUI's BindableObject class implements the INotifyPropertyChanged interface, and provides an OnPropertyChanged method.
 The ExtendedBindableObject class provides the RaisePropertyChanged method to invoke property change notification, and in doing so uses the functionality provided by the BindableObject class.

 Each view model class in the eShopOnContainers mobile app derives from the ViewModelBase class, which in turn derives from the ExtendedBindableObject class.
 Therefore, each view model class uses the RaisePropertyChanged method in the ExtendedBindableObject class to provide property change notification.
 The following code example shows how the eShopOnContainers mobile app invokes property change notification by using a lambda expression: